-On December 21, 2017, we acquired \$4.5 million of Kalyra Pharmaceuticals, Inc.'s ("Kalyra") Series B Preferred Stock representing a 25% equity interest in Kalyra for purposes of entering the analysis therapeutic research space.
+On December 21, 2017, we acquired \$4.5 million of Kalyra's Series B Preferred Stock representing a 25% equity interest in Kalyra for purposes of entering the analgesics therapeutic research space.
 The acquisition price was paid entirely in cash.
+On January 10, 2024, Kalyra was dissolved and we no longer have an ownership interest in Kalyra.
+The dissolution and deconsolidation of Kalyra had an immaterial impact on our consolidated financial statements.

-In accordance with the authoritative guidance, we concluded that Kalyra is a business consisting of inputs, employees, intellectual property and processes capable of producing outputs.
-Additionally, we have concluded that Kalyra is a VIE, we are the primary beneficiary and have the power to direct the activities that most significantly affect Kalyra's economic performance through common management and our board representation.
+In accordance with the authoritative guidance, we concluded that, prior to its dissolution, Kalyra was a business consisting of inputs, employees, intellectual property and processes capable of producing outputs.
+Additionally, we concluded that Kalyra was a VIE, we were the primary beneficiary and had the power to direct the activities that most significantly affected Kalyra's economic performance through common management and our board representation.
 Prior to December 21, 2017, the Company and Kalyra transacted for the delivery of research and development services and support.
-The financial position and results of operations of Kalyra have been included in our consolidated financial statements from the date of the initial investment.
+The financial position and results of operations of Kalyra were included in our consolidated financial statements from the date of the initial investment up until the dissolution of Kalyra on January 10, 2024.

-Pursuant with authoritative guidance, we have recorded the identifiable assets, liabilities and noncontrolling interests in the VIE at their fair value upon initial consolidation.
-The identified goodwill is comprised of the workforce and expected synergies from combining the entities.
-Total assets and liabilities of Kalyra as of September 30, 2023 and December 31, 2022 are immaterial.
-The liabilities recognized as a result of consolidating Kalyra do not represent additional claims on our general assets.
-Pursuant to the authoritative guidance, the equity interest in Kalyra not owned by Zentalis is reported as a noncontrolling interest on our condensed consolidated balance sheets.
+Pursuant with authoritative guidance, we recorded the identifiable assets, liabilities and noncontrolling interests in Kalyra at their fair value upon initial consolidation.
+The identified goodwill was comprised of the workforce and expected synergies from combining the entities.
+Total assets and liabilities of Kalyra as of March 31, 2024 and December 31, 2023 are zero and immaterial, respectively.
+The liabilities recognized as a result of consolidating Kalyra did not represent additional claims on our general assets.
+Pursuant to the authoritative guidance, the equity interest in Kalyra not owned by Zentalis was reported as a noncontrolling interest on our condensed consolidated balance sheets.